 This movement of electrons and holes is what we call electrical current.

 Hole flow was first observed and measured in the 1740s by Benjamin Franklin, who also named the charges as positive and negative.

 Benjamin Franklin’s work kickstarted the practical use of electricity, and a big part of electrical theory and electrical engineering were based on it.
 For this reason, when we see a diagram like the following, it’s actually misleading:

 This illustration isn’t really accurate, because it implies electrons flowing from a positive charge, to a negative charge.
 It wasn’t until 150 years later, in 1897, that Sir J. J. Thomson posited that atoms were made of electrons and discovered that electrons, rather than holes, were thing that was actually moving.

 However, in practical usage, it doesn’t matter, because most everything has standardized on Benjamin Franklin’s convention.
-For this reason, many people use the term charge carrier, which can mean either a positive charge (electron) or a negative charge (hole).
+For this reason, many people use the term charge carrier, which can mean either a positive charge (hole) or a negative charge (electron).